JamesTsay-12/blog-site/_posts/2025-09-05-Longevity_Research_and_Commercialization.md

 In recent years, a wave of new companies and research labs has emerged to tackle longevity, backed by billions of dollars from investors and tech leaders.
 From reprogramming cells back to a "youthful" state, to drugs that clear out senescent cells, to AI-driven biomarkers that predict biological age, the field of longevity biotech has gone from science fiction to a serious commercial and scientific frontier.

 This post summarizes the **major scientific breakthroughs**, the **companies leading the charge**, the **market opportunities**, and the **critical risks and regulatory challenges** in the longevity biotech space.
 I've also added a supplemental section that expands on the relevant scientific literature, market/technology enabliers, and relevant podcasts for more information.
+I've also added a glossary for non-experts in longevity research.

 ---